-The Audit Committee consists of Don Bell, Angela Lekatsas and Gary Wayne Harris.
-Mr. Harris is the Chair of the Audit Committee.
+The Audit Committee consists of Angela Lekatsas, Don Bell, and Gary Wayne Harris.
+Ms. Angela Lekatsas is the Chair of the Audit Committee.
 Each member of the Audit Committee is independent as such term is defined in National Instrument 52-110 Audit Committees.
 Further, each member of the Audit Committee is financially literate as such term is defined in NI 52-110 Audit Committees.
+Mr. Harris is retiring from the Board of directors and will not be standing for re-election at the next annual general meeting of Shareholders of Cervus, and as such the Audit Committee will be re-constituted and Cervus expects that the Audit Committee will continue to be comprised solely of directors who are both independent and financially literate, as such terms are defined in NI 52-110 Audit Committees.